goodluck-codetest/codetest/data/data.md

 https://ibkrguides.com/tws/usersguidebook/technicalanalytics/continuous.htm

 You have 2 csv files which contain future reference and daily market data, please implement below requirements
-- perform data sanity check
+- Data sanity check
-- constructure two series with suffixes "1" and "A", e.g. IF1.CFX and IFA.CFX
+- Constructure two series with suffixes "1" and "A", e.g. IF1.CFX and IFA.CFX
   - "1": the contract nearest to expiry
   - "A": the contract which most heavily trade or largest open interest
-- apply price adjustment according to ratio defined in IB document
+- Apply price adjustment according to ratio defined in IB document